dylanesque/Cheatsheets/react.md

 ## The Context Module pattern

 -This pattern is most useful when using useContext and useReducer together.
 If, in a situation like this, you find yourself making custom functions in the consuming component, or importing helper functions, then it may be a good idea to import those functions and the context provider from a separate module.
+In short, make sure you're providing everything you need to consume Context **with** that Context.

 ## Compound Components